QUESTIONS AND ANSWERS

 Q: What’s it like to live on board?

-A: We’re pretty casual about most things, but there’s a few basic rules that keep life on board happy for everyone.
+A: We’re pretty casual about most things, but there are a few basic rules that keep life on board happy for everyone.

-For instance, keeping the saloon free of personal junk, not partying on till the wee small hours when others are trying to sleep, not using all the precious water to wash your laundry when we’re days away from the next water supply.
-All these sort of issues are covered in the (even more extensive!) notes we send out on booking.
+For instance, keeping the saloon free of personal junk, not partying on till the wee small hours when others are trying to sleep, and not using all the precious water to wash your laundry when we’re days away from the next water supply.

 Q: What are the sleeping arrangements/cabin assignments?

-A: Each yacht sleeps up to six guests in four double cabins.
-The two aft cabins are double beds, the two f’ard cabins can be either single bunk beds or convert to double beds also.
+Each yacht sleeps up to six guests in double cabins.
+The aft cabins are double beds, the forward cabins can be either single bunk beds or converted to double beds also.
 First to book, first to choose is our policy on who gets which cabin!

 Q: Is there hot water?

-A: We might be out to downplay the facilities and tell you it’s like “camping on the water”—but in fact, it’s really quite civilized!
+We might be out to downplay the facilities and tell you it’s like “camping on the water”—but in fact, it’s really quite civilized!
 In fact, many of our guests who are experienced sailors tell us they were surprised at how luxurious the boats are, compared to what they are used to sailing!
-So, yes there is indeed plenty of hot water, in each of the 4 showers/toilets.
-We also have two fridges, a stove w/oven, a great CD collection, novel library, snorkeling gear and all sorts of other toys.
+So, yes there is indeed plenty of hot water, in each of the showers/toilets.
+We also have fridges, a stove w/oven, a CD player, plus all the usual navigation equipment.

 Q: What about food n’ drink?